Digital Security Explained

 Encryption in one clear definition

 Encryption transforms readable data (plaintext) into unreadable data (ciphertext) using a mathematical process and a key.
 With the correct key, ciphertext can be converted back into plaintext.
-Without it, the data is effectively protected from casual viewing.
+Without it, the data is effectively protected.

 Plain-language test: If someone intercepts this data, can they understand it?